AlahmadiQ8/11ty-site/src/posts/2019-02-20-new-year-better-me.md

   - Being away from my phone
   - Social media: Yes I have a social media addiction problem.
 I’m a social media whore.
 I am currently adopting a less aggressive version of [this guy](https://www.barbarianmeetscoding.com/blog/2018/10/05/how-to-be-more-productive-and-have-a-happier-life-in-5-easy-steps) by setting timers on my social media phone apps.

-# Travel More
+# Travel more

 After my recent trip to Barcelona with my family, I realized how much I missed out on traveling.
 My trip expanded my horizon beyond the Southern California bubble.
 This year, my goal is to save money for traveling.

-# Replace Solo activities with Social Experiences
+# Replace solo activities with social experiences

 By solo activities I mean Netflix and video games.
 I want to replace those with more lasting memory activities like hanging out with family and friends.
 This would strengthens my bond with my beloved ones.
 After all, I am an emotional human being and selfishly in need of a support system.